top of page

 However, I discovered we'd been looking at the problem entirely wrong.

-And that misunderstanding was costing the business 30,000 hours annually.
+And that misunderstanding was costing the business thousands of hours annually.

 The Original Hypothesis (That Turned Out to Be Wrong)